 Trump administration suspends $175 million in federal funding for Penn over transgender swimmer

-WASHINGTON (AP) — The Trump administration has suspended approximately $175 million in federal funding for the University of Pennsylvania over the participation of a transgender athlete in its swimming program, the White House said Wednesday.
+WASHINGTON (AP) — The Trump administration has suspended approximately $175 million in federal funding for the University of Pennsylvania over a transgender swimmer who last competed for the school in 2022, the White House said Wednesday.

-The Ivy League school has been facing an Education Department investigation focusing on in its swimming program.
-That inquiry was announced last month immediately after President Donald Trump signed an executive order intended to ban transgender athletes from competing in girls and women’s sports.
+President Donald Trump signed an executive order on Feb.5 that was intended to ban transgender athletes from competing in girls and women’s sports.
+The next day, the Education Department announced an investigation into Penn’s swimming program.

-But the federal money was suspended in a separate review of discretionary federal money going to universities, the White House said.
+But the Ivy League school’s federal money was suspended in a separate review of discretionary federal money going to universities, the White House said.
 The money that was paused came from the Defense Department and the Department of Health and Human Services.

 A Penn spokesperson said the school had not received any notification or details of the action.